Looking for a Church Pastor that’s Right for Your Simple Biloxi, Dauphin Island, Gulf Shores, or Pensacola Beach Wedding?

-I’ve officiating simple, formal, quickie, elopement, home, park, traditional, laid-back yet dignified meaningful ceremonies around Mobile, Dauphin Island, Point Clear, Fairhope, Fort Morgan, Orange Beach, Gulf Shores, Alabama; around Biloxi, Gulfport, Hattiesburg, Mississippi; around Perdido Key, Pensacola Beach, Navarre, Fort Walton Beach, Destin, Florida.
+I provide Gulf Coast beach destination and local brides and grooms with a laid-back yet dignified meaningful evangelical ceremony in and around Mobile, Dauphin Island, Point Clear, Fairhope, Fort Morgan, Orange Beach, Gulf Shores, Alabama; around Biloxi, Gulfport, Hattiesburg, Mississippi; around Perdido Key, Pensacola Beach, Navarre Beach, Fort Walton Beach, Destin, Florida.

 Evangelical ceremony officiating as a beach wedding minister has become an active ministry for me, realizing that finding an actual clergyman for your wedding ceremony, as a destination bride or Gulf Coast resident, can be difficult, and with recent court trends, and the need to avoid the legal risks associated with using a wrong officiant, I recognize the need for assurance and trust as the basis for choosing a minister that is right for you (and responsible enough to show up!
 I get frequent calls from panicking brides, because their minister was a no-show).